 Petition for Additional Units

-Should a student need to take additional units in excess of those required for their degree program in order to raise their GPA to above a 3.0 a petition package is required.
+Should a student need to take additional units in excess of those required for their degree program in order to raise their GPA to above a 3.0, a petition package is required.
 A maximum of 12 units may be granted.
-A student should work with his/her respective program advisor to submit a complete petition package that includes a Marshall Petition Form among other supporting materials.
+A student should work with their respective program advisor to submit a complete petition package that includes a Marshall Petition Form among other supporting materials.
 The Vice Dean for Graduate Programs will review the complete petition package and provide a decision within 14 days.